 Earlier, Ed was a Principal, Director of Corporate Internet Services for Bankers Trust Company in New York, responsible for creating the comprehensive Internet standards, content management systems, policies and procedures used by the bank worldwide.
 He successfully managed large-scale Internet and intranet projects such as bankerstrust.com and home.btco.com (the company’s 20,000+ page intranet with 8,000+ daily visitors) which included the oversight of both the infrastructure and content creation teams.
 Supervising a staff of 25+ personnel, he was directly responsible for creating and governing the policies and procedures for web development bank-wide.
 At BT, as a member of the New World of Banking Team, he worked on ground breaking streaming media projects for BT Alex.Brown helping to define new uses for this emerging technology.

-Edward is currently the president of the Bridgewater Land Trust and has served on the Board of Trustees of the Wooster School, where he has served as the Chairman of the Strategic Planning Committee and Housing Committee.
-He was also the chairman of the Bridgewater Wireless Communication Committee and a former Trustee of the Community Arts Center of Danbury, Connecticut.
+Edward is currently the president of the Bridgewater Land Trust and has served on the Board of Trustees of the Wooster School, where he was the chairman of the Strategic Planning Committee and Housing Committee.
+He was also the chairman of the Bridgewater Wireless Communication Committee and a former trustee of the Community Arts Center of Danbury, Connecticut.
 In the past, he has served on the customer advisory committee for Akamai Technology.